Cost to repair a dryer

 While dryer repairs alone probably aren’t enough to justify the cost of a home warranty, plans with dryer coverage will usually cover your other appliances too.

-A reviewer from Texas said about their home warranty: “I had an issue with the dryer.
+A reviewer from Texas had this to say about having their dryer repair covered by their home warranty: “I had an issue with the dryer.
 It's old and it was making funny noises. … The tech came out and said that the motor has to be replaced. … We had one less thing to figure out and I appreciated that.”

 FAQ